bvcc-swe/bvcc/sessions/9/assignment/bvcc-to-do-client/README.md

 1. You should see this at top of the page ![Hosting](./images/hostingheader.png)
 1. Press 'Add another site'
 1. Name your site in the format `bvcc-to-do-{firstname}{lastname}.web.app` ![Hosting](./images/addsite.png)

-Verify that you see your new hosting site in the list
+1. Verify that you see your new hosting site in the list

 #
 ## Configure Firebase Project
+Go to `bvcc\sessions\9\assignment\bvcc-to-do-client`
  1. Install Firebase Tools
     ```
     $ npm install -g firebase-tools